Sea Lion Jumps Up And Steals Fisherman’s Big Catch Right Out Of His Hands

 This particular sea lion was just out here snacking on someone in the crowd’s leftover French fries though.
 That was until a sea gull tried to steal the soggy, salty, fried potato stick.

 Not a smart move for the bird.
-It literally got it’s head ripped off for messing with the sea lions snack.
+It literally got its head ripped off for messing with the sea lions snack.

 It wasn’t a clean bite either, that poor bird got shook around like a dirty gym sock in a big dog’s mouth.